What is financial aid?

 Work-study programs

 Work-study is a federal financial aid program that helps students find part-time jobs on campus to pay for school.
-About 3,400 colleges and universities take part in the program.
-To qualify, students must fill out the Free Application for Federal Student Aid (FAFSA®) and demonstrate financial need.
+To qualify, students must fill out the FAFSA form and demonstrate financial need.
+Students who don’t qualify for the program can still apply for jobs on or off campus.

 Student loans